pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. code:: python

-    import time

     import redis

     r = redis.Redis()

-There is one operating system per application process.
+In this system, each application process runs in its own operating system process.

 .. code:: python